-- flour (cornstarch, arrowroot or 1 cup cooked quinoa)
+- flour for thickening (cornstarch, arrowroot or 1 cup cooked quinoa)

-- Add milk or cream or cream cheese.
+Add milk or cream or cream cheese, if you use cream cheese you'll probably need to add more water to thin it.
 Cook over medium-low heat.
 Don't let it boil once you've added the dairy.

 Do you have any favorite use-what-you-have soups?
 If so, share them in the comments.